-PM 3: Number and percent of reviewed enrolled providers, by provider type, meeting provider training requirements.
-N: Number of reviewed enrolled providers, by provider type, meeting provider training requirements.
-D: Total number of enrolled providers reviewed.
+PM 3: Number and percent of enrolled provider staff, trained in accordance with state requirements and the approved waiver.
+N: Number of of enrolled providers staff, trained in accordance with state requirements and the approved waiver.
+D: Total number of enrolled providers staff reviewed.